egoist/bili/README.md

 ### async

 Transform `async/await` to generator function, defaults to `true`.
-This is using `async-to-gen`, so it has nothing to do with `buble`.
+This is indenpently using `async-to-gen`, so it has nothing to do with the js compiler you use.

 ### alias